-Once Councils differentiate types of pavement consumers, it is necessary to allocate a charge to them that reflects their pavement consumption.
+Once Councils differentiate types of pavement consumers, they can allocate a charge to them that reflects their pavement consumption.
 Pavement consumption varies markedly by industry and different engineering formulae are developed on an industry basis.
-Hence land use is a useful way to calculate rates.
+Hence land use is a useful way to assess pavement consumption.